About the AEJ

 Latest AEJ UK News

-Dr. Husam Zomlot, head of the Palestinian Mission to the UK since 2018 and adviser to Palestinian President Mahmoud Abbas, will discuss recent political and […]
+Dr Husam Zomlot, head of the Palestinian Mission to the UK since 2018 and former adviser to Palestinian President Mahmoud Abbas, was strongly critical of […]

 50 Years of Dialogue